OmriBarZik/cywp/README.md

 ### General Commands
 You can use the general tasks to control the docker containers. please notest that you can only run one process at a time, no process chaining.
 #### `wordpress`
-the wordpress task connect to the wordpress contianer, execute the given commands and return the stdout and stderr
+the wordpress task connect to the [wordpress contianer](https://hub.docker.com/_/wordpress), execute the given commands and return the stdout and stderr.
-##### Examples
+##### Example

 ```js
 cy.task('wordpress', ['ls', '/']).then(output => {